jnhthomp/ClassNotes/LearnWithLeon/24-IntroToGit/24-IntroToGit.md

 ## Who is this for?
-*Never used the terminal, and thought I was saying get
+*Never used the terminal, and thought I was saying get Don't worry if you don't feel comfortable with terminal or have never heard of git This class is for you
 ## Community Rules
 Github Code of Conduct
 https://github.com/microsoft/virtual-events
 !githubcoc

 ## Career?
 (Review)
 Learning to Code is the current gold rush